PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/edit-merchandise-returns.md

 - **Customer explanation** - input text area, where customer can provide big amount of text as explanation to the Prestashop administrators.
 - **Status** - several statuses, used to give the udpate to the applying customer.
 All the statuses are mentioned below.
 - **Products** - the list of products in the return package displayed in a listing UI.
 There are _Reference_, _Product name_, _Quantity_, and _Action_ listing column names.
 - **Returns form** - specific PDF invoice document, showing the details about the request of the return, appears for downloading, only when the customer requests for a return of the goods, and the Prestashop merchant sets the Status of return to _Waiting for package_.
+The PDF contains Billing and Delivery Address, message, that Prestashop has logged the return request, the deadline when the package must be returned, return number, date.
+Items to be returned list, reference, quantity, following conditions declarations, if the conditions are not met.

 ### Statuses